CBC Kids

-CBC Kids is a Canadian children's block on CBC Television.
+CBC Kids (formerly known as Hodge Podge Lodge, CBC Playground, Children's CBC, Get Set for Life on CBC) is a block of programming on CBC Television in Canada.
 The block was launched as Hodge Podge Lodge in 1987 and contains programming targeted at children.
-The block airs on weekdays from 7:00 a.m. to 11:00 a.m., Saturdays from 6:00 a.m. to noon and Sundays from 6:00 a.m. to 8:00 a.m.
+The block airs on weekdays from 7:00 a.m. to 11:00 a.m., Saturdays from 6:00 a.m. to noon, and Sundays from 6:00 a.m. to 8:00 a.m.

 Its French-language counterpart is Zone Jeunesse on ICI Radio-Canada Télé, which airs on weekdays from 5:00 a.m. to 9:00 a.m., Saturdays from 6:00 a.m. to 11:00 a.m. and Sundays from 6:00 a.m. to 10:00 a.m.

 History

 Hodge Podge Lodge (1987–1994)

 From 1987 to 1992, the CBC's two-hour morning block of children's programs was called Hodge Podge Lodge (not to be confused with the earlier American series of the same name).
 The CBC's afternoon children's programs during this time were presented under generic CBC branding instead.
-CBC Children's Publicist Barbara Chernin and Producer Stephen Wrigh came up with the "Hodge Podge Lodge" moniker.
-Angela Bruce, Head of CBC Children's Programming, consented to the name for the lineup.
+CBC Children's Publicist Barbara Chernin and Producer Stephen Wrigh came up with the name "Hodge Podge Lodge", which was approved by Angela Bruce, head of CBC Children's Programming.
 The Hodge Podge Lodge interstitials featured animated multi-coloured geometric shapes, art supplies, and blocks moving around to music.

 Following the CBC's rebrand in November 1992, the Hodge Podge Lodge interstitials were replaced with new ones featuring a group of animated animals.
 A new character was introduced and a contest was held to name the character.